codebasics/py/TechTopics/CodingBestPractices/coding_best_practices.md

     return [{'square': n*n, 'cube': n*n*n} for n in [i*i for i in input if i%2==0] if n<20]
 ```

-return live above is so tricky and cryptic that it could give a headache to a person reading that code
+return line above is so tricky and cryptic that it could give a headache to a person reading that code

 *More Readable Code:*
 ```